sowmyathogiti/Healthify/README.md

 11. As a user, I want to know the difference between the active and inactive buttons.

+12. As a user, I would like access the user login and admin login page using web application

+13. As a user, I would like to add/modify profile, track workout, track die by using web applicationz.

 ## Security must be addressed throughout the app:

 - The Healthify app will provide convenient and clear controls for administrator functions.